jcssicaxie/FED24-25/README.md

 For the first time, I implemented a dark mode and light mode, as well as :focus pseudo-classes to improve accessibility.
 I also worked extensively with parent-child relationships, since we were not allowed to use <div> elements or classes/IDs.
 This actually helped me better understand how to target elements in CSS and JavaScript.

-During the retake, I gained a better understanding of @media queries and became faster and more efficient in writing HTML and CSS.
+Over time, I gained a better understanding of @media queries and became faster and more efficient in writing HTML and CSS.

   ### What was challenging / What did not work:
 For the homepage, I had to create an animated scroll indicator, with the idea of using @keyframes to code it.
 In the end, I was not able to achieve this.